Max-Leal/Max-Leal/README.md

 ### About me:
 <p>

 - 🌱 I am 17 years old, living in Brazil.
-I have intermediate English skills and experience with Java.
+I have intermediate English skills and experience with Java and Python.
 I enjoy watching movies and series, reading mangas, playing online games, and constantly working on self-improvement.

 </p>